 The allocation of investment assets with the Defined Benefit portfolio is approved by the Board of Trustees as outlined in the annual investment plan.
 Plan assets are managed on a total return basis with a long-term objective of achieving and maintaining a fully funded status for the benefits provided through the defined benefit pension plans.
-The table below displays the Board-approved asset allocation policy for 2020 and the long-term expected real rates of return:

-Weighted Average

-Long-Term Expected
+Best estimates of arithmetic real rates of return were provided by the Board's investment consultant.
+For each major asset class that is included in the Defined Benefit portfolio's target asset allocation as of December 31, 2021, these best estimates are summarized in the following table:

-Target Real Rate of Return
+Asset Class Target Allocation Long-Term Expected Real Rate of Return (Arithmetic)

-Asset Class Allocation (Arithmetic)

-Fixed Income 25.00 % 1.32 %
+Fixed Income 24.00 % 1.03 %

-Domestic Equities 21.00 5.64
+Domestic Equities 21.00 3.78

-Real Estate 10.00 5.39
+Real Estate 11.00 3.66

-Private Equity 12.00 10.42
+Private Equity 12.00 7.43

-International Equities 23.00 7.36
+International Equities 23.00 4.88

-Other investments 9.00 4.75
+Risk Parity 5.00 2.92

+Other Investments 4.00 2.85

-Total 100.00 % 5.43 %
+Total 100.00 % 4.21 %

-Discount Rate The discount rate used to measure the total pension liability was 7.2 percent.
+Discount Rate The discount rate used to measure the total pension liability was 6.9 percent.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and those of the contributing employers are made at the statutorily required rates.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefits payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the City's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate The following table presents the City's proportionate share of the net pension liability calculated using the current period discount rate assumption of 7.2 percent, as well as what the City's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one-percentage-point lower (6.2 percent) or one-percentage-point higher (8.2 percent) than the current rate:
+Sensitivity of the City's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate The following table presents the City's proportionate share of the net pension liability calculated using the current period discount rate assumption of 6.9 percent, as well as what the City's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one-percentage-point lower (5.9 percent) or one-percentage-point higher (7.9 percent) than the current rate:

-Current

-1% Decrease Discount Rate 1% Increase
+Current 1% Decrease (5.90%) Discount Rate (6.90%) 1% Increase (7.90%) City's proportionate share of the net pension liability \$4,999,784 \$1,896,341 (\$686,138)

-(6.20%) (7.20%) (8.20%)

-City's proportionate share

-of the net pension liability \$5,819,241 \$3,050,707 \$748,677